wlerin/showroom/README.md

 ### INDEX PRIORITIES

-First and most importantly, lower numbers == more important Then, a member with a lower priority can trump one with a higher priority, if that higher priority is double or more e.g. A priority 1 member takes precedence over priority 2 and above while a priority 2 member takes precedence over priority 4 and above.
+First and most importantly, lower numbers == more important.
+Then, a member with a lower priority can trump one with a higher priority, if that higher priority is double or more e.g. A priority 1 member takes precedence over priority 2 and above while a priority 2 member takes precedence over priority 4 and above.